 The California Academy of Sciences

 Not to brush up on science, but because this area has a larger overhang and isn’t as crowded.
-The California Academy of Sciences building is visible in the background, which has a brutalist architectural style with all that concrete.
+The California Academy of Sciences building is visible in the background, featuring a brutalist architectural style with its concrete structure.

-It may not be to everyone’s taste, but I love it because it’s this neutral, refined background palette which photographs beautifully.
-It lets you as the subject really shine, rather than be overpowered by some of the more epic architectural styles.
+I love the neutral, refined background palette of this building, which photographs beautifully.
+It lets you, as the subject, really shine instead of being overpowered by some of the more epic architectural styles.

 And more photos from this shoot below if you’re curious.